-Figure 63 shows the signal processing chain for the active power calculation in the ADE7753.
-As explained, the active power is calculated by low-pass filtering the instantaneous power signal.
+Figure 55 shows the signal processing chain for the active power calculation.
+The active power is calculated by low-pass filtering the instantaneous power signal.
 Note that when reading the waveform samples from the output of LPF2, the gain of the active energy can be adjusted by using the multiplier and watt gain register (WGAIN[11:0]).
 The gain is adjusted by writing a twos complement 12-bit word to the watt gain register.
 Equation 11 shows how the gain adjustment is related to the contents of the watt gain register:

-$$Output WGAIN = \left(Active Power \times \left\{1 + \frac{WGAIN}{2^{12}}\right\}\right)$$ (11)
+$$Output \ WGAIN = \left(Active \ Power \times \left\{1 + \frac{WGAIN}{2^{12}}\right\}\right)$$ (11)

 For example, when 0x7FF is written to the watt gain register, the power output is scaled up by 50%.
 0x7FF = 2047d, $2047/2^{12} = 0.5$.
 Similarly, 0x800 = -2048d (signed twos complement) and power output is scaled by -50%.
 Each LSB scales the power output by 0.0244%.
-Figure 64 shows the maximum code (in hex) output range for the active power signal (LPF2).
+Figure 56 shows the maximum code (hexadecimal) output range for the active power signal (LPF2).
 Note that the output range changes depending on the contents of the watt gain register.
 The minimum output range is given when the watt gain register contents are equal to 0x800, and the maximum range is given by writing 0x7FF to the watt gain register.
-This can be used to calibrate the active power (or energy) calculation in the ADE7753.
+This can be used to calibrate the active power (or energy) calculation.